Got Milkweed: The Plight of the butterfly.

 For many varieties, you don’t really need to!
 As long as your area is not prone to drought, you can leave your plants alone and they will do just fine.

-How do I care for Butterfly Weed over winter?
+How do I care for Milkweed over winter?

 Neonicotinoids are systemic pesticides chemically related to nicotine which are used to make plants and trees less susceptible to insect damage.
 A growing number of studies have shown that neonicotinoid pesticides harm birds and pollinators – both by leaching into the soil and causing neurological effects, and by killing off insects that some species rely on for food.
 For this reason, our growers do not use this to protect our winged friends.